A Voyage to Arcturus

 1920s/30s? — An illustration to chapter IX, by Hugh Deane.

 1956 — The BBC Third Programme radio adaptation.

 1971 — William Holloway's full-length film adaptation.

-1982 — Voyage to Arcturus instrumental by Rod Wallace.
+1982 — Voyage to Arcturus instrumental by Rod Wallace, seemingly for a film soundtrack.
 Released as a picture disc, catalogue number PPC 126.
+Some more info here.

 1984 — John Ogdon's unfinished opera based on A Voyage to Arcturus.